 Our fellowship is looking for high quality neurologists with a passion for movement disorders.
 During their first year of training, fellows will recieve a solid, comprehensive clinical experience across the breadth of Movement Disorders.
 Fellows are strongly encouraged to complete a second year of training which is adapted to focus on the fellow's research interests and to promote their post-graduation plans.

-Or fellows will ahve the opportunity to participate in a wide range of research programs during their training.
+Our fellows will have the opportunity to participate in a wide range of research programs during their training.
 Clinical fellows are required to complete a research project during their tenure.
-Each of our faculty have active research with nique and overlapping areas of focus.
-Fellows will identify a faculty mentore at the beginning of their first year of training who will help develop the fellow's own research interests and assist in grant development.
-Or faculty's research programs include surgical approaches to manament of movement disorders, palliative care, neuroprotective and novel symptomatic treatment of Parkinson and Huntington's disease, genetics of Parkinson disease, therapeutic uses of magnetoencephalography, corticol networl patterns, fragile X-associated tremor/ataxia syndrome experimental therapeutics, and many others.
-The programs are funded by NIH, PCORI, DOD, Michael J. Fox, and other foundations and many other sources.
+Each of our faculty have active research with unique and overlapping areas of focus.
+Fellows will identify a faculty mentor at the beginning of their first year of training who will help develop the fellow's own research interests and assist in grant development.
+Our faculty's research programs include surgical approaches to management of movement disorders, palliative care, neuroprotective and novel symptomatic treatment of Parkinson and Huntington's disease, spinocerebellar ataxias, therapeutic uses of magnetoencephalography, cortical network patterns, fragile X-associated tremor/ataxia syndrome experimental therapeutics, among others.
+The programs are funded by NIH, PCORI, DOD, Michael J. Fox, other foundations and pharmaceutical companies.

-OUr fellows become experts in the pharmacological and surgical management of Parkinson disease and other movement disorders, as well as in the administration of botulinum toxin.
-THe Movement Disorders Center houses a very busy DBS Center with an experienced and collaborative team of experts.
+Our fellows become experts in the recognition of movement disorders and their differential diagnoses, the development of evaluations and treatment plans, the pharmacological and surgical management of Parkinson disease and dystonia, as well as in the administration of botulinum toxin.
+The Movement Disorders Center houses a very busy DBS Center with an experienced and collaborative team of experts.
 Our large multi-disciplinary team includes neurosurgeons, movement disorders specialists, neuropsychologists, rehabilitation specialists, advanced practice providers, physical therapists, and speech and swallow therapists.
-This dedicated team providers treatment for Parkinson disease, tremor, dystonia, orthostatic tremor, and obssesive compulsive disease, in adults and children.
-Fellows participate in weekly team conferences and train in all aspects of DBS, including patient assessment and selection, intraoperative neurophysiology, programming, etc. Most of our fellows who have chosen careers in private practice have establised DBS centers in their community.
-We train our fellows thoroughly on botulinum toxin injection techniques and overall management.
-While the majority of the patients we treat have movement disorders, (e.g. dystonia, tremor, or dyskinesias of various types), we also provide injections for other conditions for which botulinum toxin is valuable, such as migraine, spasticity, sialorrhea, and more.
+This dedicated team provides treatment for Parkinson disease, tremor, dystonia, orthostatic tremor, and obssesive compulsive disease.
+Fellows participate in weekly team conferences and train in all aspects of DBS, including patient assessment and selection, brain target decision-making, intraoperative neurophysiology, post-operative programming and trouble shooting.
+We train our fellows thoroughly on botulinum toxin injection techniques and overall management of muscle over-activity syndromes.
+While the majority of the patients we treat have movement disorders, (e.g. dystonia, tremor, or dyskinesias of various types), we also provide injections for other conditions for which botulinum toxin is indicated, such as migraine, spasticity, bruxism, and sialorrhea.

 Applicants to the fellowship program must have completed a three-year approved neurology residency.
 Applicants must register with MODIF in order to apply to our movement disorders fellowship.